 User.create(params[:user])

-Prior to Rails 3.2.3, that meant that any parameter that was input would be assigned to the model...unless you explicitly specified otherwise.
+Prior to Rails 3.2.3, that meant that any parameter that was input would be assigned to the model unless you explicitly specified otherwise.

 User.create({admin: true, ...})

-Or in github's case, something like this:
+Or in GitHub's case, something like this:

 PublicKey.update({user_id: "123"})

-It's an easy fix
+Mass assignment is an easy fix

 end

-Denial of Service
+Denial of service attacks

-DDOS is crude but effective
+DDOS is a crude but effective attack

 That just sounds freaking cool, doesn't it?

-Good old fashioned server exploits
+Good old-fashioned server exploits

 Automate attack detection